kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Harmony classes

 - We have a new teacher, Alfonso, for harmony.
-- One afternoon I see him following me around Denia.
+- One afternoon I see him following me around Dénia.
 - It's clear that everyone knows what's been going on and has been invited to join in terrorizing the female target of the moment.
 - I wear a funny t-shirt to class in an attempt to make light of it all and carry on with my studies.